Suspect sought after deputy struck by vehicle in Santa Clarita

 Paramedics arrived to the scene to provide medical treatment to the injured deputy as authorities were searching the 14 Freeway for the suspect.

-The deputy was possibly attempting to serve a warrant prior to the hit-and-run incident.
+The deputy was serving an arrest warrant prior to the hit-and-run incident, authorities said.

-The condition of the deputy was not immediately clear, but the deputy appeared to be conscious and was being transported to a hospital.
+The deputy suffered injuries described as minor, and she appeared to be alert and conscious before being transported to a hospital.

+The Santa Clarita Valley Sheriff's station tweeted the deputy was "going to be ok."

 Suspect sought after deputy struck by vehicle in Santa Clarita